Aye-aye to the Skipper or should we just sloth?

 After breakfast we pulled up anchor and headed south…but that’s for next week.

-Dying to read the next blog?
+Enjoy reading this blog and would love to read other blogs?
 Subscribe to my email list and you’ll be the first to know!